f5devcentral/f5-agility-labs-iam/docs/class2/module4/lab01.rst

 #.
 If you closed your RDP session to Win10, pleae re-connect as ``user`` and password ``user``
 #.
 Open ``Google Chrome`` or ``Microsoft Edge`` - the icons are on the Desktop and the Taskbar
 #.
 From the bookmarks menu/toolbar, select ``Vanilla`` and ignore the Cert Errors.
 #.
 Since you already logged into Azure AD when accessing ``BlueSky``, you may notice you didn't need to sign-in again and were automatically taken into the application.
 Your previous assertion was still validated but it was done transparently.
-If you were sent to Azure AD again for authenticaton, please use the same credentials as before: Login as ``user1@f5access.onmicrosoft.com``, and XX for the password.
+If you were sent to Azure AD again for authenticaton, please use the same credentials as before: ``user1@f5access.onmicrosoft.com`` and the password is stored in a text file named ``azure_ad_creds.txt`` on the Win10 Desktop.

    |image037|